delhoyo31415/boolegen/README.md

             The boolean expressions for which you want to generate a truth table

 OPTIONS:
+    -a, --all-subexpressions
+            Alias for -s 0

-    -d, --duration <SECONDS_SPENT>...
+    -d, --duration <DURATION>
-            The time spent (in seconds) with the LPL Boole file open.
-If two arguments are given, then this quantity will be a number chosen randomly between the given numbers
+            The seconds representing the time that LPL Boole is running that will be written to the file

     -h, --help
             Print help information

     -o, --output <OUTPUT>
             Output filename

+    -r, --random-duration <BOUND> <BOUND>
+            This option takes two arguments which correspond to the lower and upper bound of the seconds representing the time that LPL Boole is running that will be written to the file

     -s, --subexpressions <MIN_DEGREE>
             Show subexpressions in different columns with a degree of at least <MIN_DEGREE>